OSGeo/gdal/doc/source/drivers/raster/sentinel2.rst

 multiplied by the number of bands for the default INTERLEAVE=PIXEL configuration.
-The current versions of the OpenJPEG libraries can also consume a lot of memory to decode a JPEG2000 tile (up to 600MB), so you might want to specify the :decl_configoption:`GDAL_NUM_THREADS` configuration option to a reasonable number of threads if you are short of memory (the default value is the total number of virtual CPUs).
+The current versions of the OpenJPEG libraries can also consume a lot of memory to decode a JPEG2000 tile (up to 600MB), so you might want to specify the :config:`GDAL_NUM_THREADS` configuration option to a reasonable number of threads if you are short of memory (the default value is the total number of virtual CPUs).